giankdiluvi/madmix/README.md

 - `examples/` has examples where MAD Mix and other methods are used to learn different distributions, some purely discrete and some including continuous variables as well
-- `ipynb/`  contains jupyter notebooks with preliminary implementations of the code.
-(TODO delete.)